 - No. Incorporated towns and municipalities within this area are not part of the Black Hills Forest Fire Protection District.
 These towns would include: Hot Springs, Pringle, Custer, Hermosa, Hill City, Keystone, Summerset, Sturgis, Whitewood, Spearfish, Deadwood, Central City and Lead.
 If you want to conduct open burning in those towns or cities, you would need to contact the local city officials.
-However the City of Piedmont has enacted an resoultion that requires all open burning in the city to be done under the permit system of the Black Hills Forest Fire Protection District.
-So if you live in the city limits of Piedmont, you need to get a permit to conduct open burning in the city limits by using the on-line burn permit system or calling the Rapid City Field Office at 605-393-8011.
+However, the City of Piedmont has enacted a resoultion to include themselves into the Black Hills Forest Fire Protection District and a permit is required.

-What is the difference between a small slash pile, a large slash pile and a campfire?
+What is the difference between a small slash pile and a large slash pile?

-When applying for an online permit, you will be given the choice of a campfire, small slash pile or a large slash pile on the permit menu.
+- When applying for an online permit, you will be given the choice of a small or large slash pile on the permit menu.

-Can I use my campfire permit or burn permit on US Forest Service Land on the Black Hills National Forest?
+Can I use my campfire permit or burn permit on US Forest Service Land in the Black Hills National Forest?

-When I issue myself a permit online, do I need to contact 911 or Sheriff’s office
+When I issue myself a permit online, do I need to contact the local dispatch center or Sheriff's office?

 - Yes.
 Call your local dispatch center on the day of ignition to notify them.
-The local center dispatchers will be able to view your permit details and the location of your burn once you issue yourself a permit on-line.
+The local center dispatchers will be able to view your permit details and the location of your burn once you issue yourself a permit.

 What do I need to know before issuing myself a permit online?

-- You will need to know what county you will be burning in, and the name of the local fire department that serves the area where you will be doing your opening burning.
+- You will need to know what county you will be burning in and the name of the local fire department that serves the area where you are burning.

-Who can view the information that I’m providing online to get a permit?
+Who can view the information that I am providing online to get a permit?

-- Only 911 dispatchers, law enforcement and fire officials will be able to view the on-line information displayed.
-That information would be the person’s first and last name, date of permit, type of permit, physical location of permitted burn and username).
+- Local dispatchers, law enforcement and fire officials will be able to view the relevant information (first/last name, data of permit, type of permit, physical location of permitted burn and username).
 Personal information such as phone number, mailing address and email address can only be viewed by the system administrator.

 Can I go on-line to get a permit for a burn barrel or permanent fixed campfire place?